mirumee/ariadne-website/docs/api-reference.md

 convert_camel_case_to_snake(graphql_name)
 ```

-Utility function that converts GraphQL name written in `camelCase` to its Python `snake_case` counterpart.
+An utility function that converts the GraphQL name written in `camelCase` to its Python `snake_case` counterpart.

 - - - - -